deficollective/defiscan/src/content/protocols/ethena.md

 ## Upgradeability

-Ethena's smart contracts except [sENA](https://etherscan.io/token/0x8bE3460A480c80728a8C4D7a5D5303c85ba7B3b9) are not upgradable but the ability to set and update roles introduces a level of flexibility and risk.
+Ethena's smart contracts except [sENA](https://etherscan.io/token/0x8bE3460A480c80728a8C4D7a5D5303c85ba7B3b9) are non-upgradable but the ability to set and update roles introduces a level of flexibility and risk.
 It has a centralized administration structure with a single admin who holds significant control over the system.
-The admin can grant various roles, revoke roles, add/remove asset as colateral, and manage different aspects of the contract, including setting cooldown durations, vesting period, disable mint and redeem, setting the maximum amount of tokens that can be minted per block, setting the maximum amount of tokens that can be redeemed per block and blacklisting addresses.
+The admin can grant various roles, revoke roles, add/remove asset as collateral, and manage different aspects of the contract, including setting cool-down durations, vesting period, disable mint and redeem, setting the maximum amount of tokens that can be minted per block, setting the maximum amount of tokens that can be redeemed per block and blacklisting addresses.
 Changes in these parameters may affect or delay users' ability to claim their reward/yield.

 There is also an explicit flow for admin transfer, ensuring the current admin has the power to control and transition governance.